Welcome to Worthing Baptist Church

 Coming up this sunday…

-If you’re not able to be with us in person, you can also join us online via the Worthing Baptist Church YouTube channel.
+If you can’t be there in person, you can also join us via the livestream on our YouTube channel.